-There are a lot of potential questions you can ponder about the future of your business but there is one certainty you'll be dealing with: more.
-More data, more people, more process, more complex problems, and more questions around security and data privacy.
+There are a lot of potential questions you can ask about the future of your business, but there is one certainty: you'll deal with more data, more people, more processes, and more complex problems as you grow.

-Marketing technology, sometimes referred to as MarTech, is a term used to describe the software and technology used by marketing teams to attract and retain customers.
-These tools are time-saving, as they typically streamline and automate rote processes.
-These tools also give return on investment (ROI) data, helping marketers analyze the success of their efforts.
+Marketing technology, or martech, is a term used to describe the software and technology used by marketing teams to attract and retain customers.
+These tools are time-saving, as they typically streamline and automate processes.
+They also help marketers analyze the success of their efforts.

 How is technology used in marketing?

 Technology is used by marketers to execute their marketing campaigns.
 Marketers use software to automate marketing tasks and collect data so they can get insights related to campaign activity and their impact on customers.

 For example, say that your team spends a significant amount of time emailing customers.
 The action feels repetitive, and it’s keeping people away from more pressing assignments.
 You may choose to use an email automation software, so less time is spent sending emails.